Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. Click **Save**.

-## Test and apply configuration
+## Test and apply the configuration

-1. Select **Test Configuration** to make sure the configuration details are valid. <!--I don't know where this is in the UI-->

-    You must test configuration before saving.
-If you have filled out all required fields but the **Save** button remains greyed out, run the test first to enable saving.

-    When you test the configuration, {{site.konnect_short_name}} runs a connection check.
-If the connection test succeeds, the page reloads and prints the message `Configuration tested successfully`.

-    Any subsequent changes to the configuration require a test before saving.

-1. Save your changes, then confirm that you want to change your identity provider to Okta.

-    {:.warning}
-    > **Warning:** This change is irreversible.
-Once you switch to Okta, you cannot revert to using native {{site.konnect_short_name}} authentication.
+{:.important}
+> **Important:** Keep built-in authentication enabled while you are testing Okta authentication.
+Only disable built-in authentication after successfully testing Okta authentication.

-1. {{site.konnect_short_name}} generates a login URI based on the Organization Login Path you set earlier.
-Copy this URI.
+You can test the Okta configuration by navigating to the login URI based on the Organization Login Path you set earlier.
+For example: `cloud.konghq.com/login/examplepath`.
+You will see the Okta sign in window if your configuration is set up correctly.

 You can now manage your organization's user permissions entirely from the Okta application.

 ## Log in through Okta to test the integration
 1. Copy your {{site.konnect_short_name}} organization's login URI.

     If you ever need to find the path again, you can always find it under
     ![](/assets/images/icons/konnect/konnect-settings.svg){:.inline .no-image-expand}
-     **Settings > Identity Management**, then copy **Organization Login URI** from this page.
+     **Settings > Auth Settings**, then copy the **Organization Login URI** and append it to `cloud.konghq.com/login/`.

 1. Paste the URI into a browser address bar.
 An Okta login page should appear.